• Skip to primary navigation

 • Transdiscal bridging

-Age, obesity, occupations that load the spine [athlete, manual labor] and hereditary factors determine the progression pace and extent.
+• Hereditary factors determine the progression pace and extent.

 Recent studies have suggested obesity to be a variable factor and occupation as not a factor.

-Presentation of Lumbar Spondylosis
+Symptoms and Signs of Lumbar Spondylosis

 Lumbar spondylosis usually produces no symptoms.
-Even when there is back pain or radiculopathy, lumbar spondylosis may not be causing it and just an unrelated finding.
+Even when there is back pain or radiculopathy, lumbar spondylosis may not be causing it and is just an unrelated finding.

 The symptoms occur only when it has progressed so much to cause complications like pressure effects or painful arthropathy.